arendjr/laces.js/README.md

 # laces.js

-Laces.js provides the M (of Model) in MVC, while you tie the rest.
+Laces.js provides the M in MVC, while you tie the rest.

 ## Rationale